 Sports & adventure trip

-If you are into the future of automotive industry, Rimac electric hypercar factory is the place to see.
+If you are into the future of the automotive industry, Rimac electric hypercar factory is the place to see.
 You’ll get your photo-op time in the showroom, with the historical introduction and the future plans of Mate Rimac’s factory.
 Then turn off your cameras, as you are about to get full access to the restricted software development & design departments and the custom assembly line with hand-built cars in different stages of the production.
 You’ll move on to see the electronic component production and the paint shop.
 Last, but not least, you’ll tour the “Greyp” e-bike department.
 It’s like the C_Two of electric bikes, you’ll love it.

 And no electric car lover should miss the opportunity to visit the birthplace and museum of the world famous electrical inventor Nikola Tesla, only one and a half hour ride from the factory.